diegojramirezs7/sorting-visualizer/README.md

 The visualizer allows comparison of 2 and 4 algorithms, and creation of new random arrays.

-see the working web application: [here](https://diegojramirezs7.github.io/sorting-visualizer/)
+See the working web application: [here](https://diegojramirezs7.github.io/sorting-visualizer/)